mlcommons/dynabench/dynalab/readme.md

 ## Requirements

 Once you add all the files in the resources folder and you update the model.py file, you have to add all the libraries you used to run your model in the requirements.txt file.
-It is important that you don't delete any library listed before, otherwise your model will not run.
+It is important that you don't modify any library listed before, otherwise your model will not run.

 Example: